Air Canada Plane

 Why it’s great: This route often retails for $3,000–$4,000 in business class.
 At 60k points, you’re getting 4–6 cpp — a dream value for premium travel.

-Aeroplan uses dynamic pricing, which means the number of points needed for a flight can vary widely depending on demand.
-For example, a Toronto to Vancouver economy flight might cost 10,400 points one day, and 37,000+ points the next — for the exact same route.
-That’s over 3x the cost, without 3x the value.
+For example, a Toronto to Vancouver flight in economy might cost 10,400 points one day and over 37,000 the next — for the exact same seat.
+That’s more than triple the cost with no added value.

 How to Book Flights with Aeroplan Points